 TIP #1: If you like castles, then also consider visiting Hatley Castle at Royal Roads University.
-Hatley Castle is just as impressive or even more so on the exterior as Craigdarroch Castle, although not quite as ornate and fancy inside.
-Hatley Castle also has a beautiful garden which is highly recommended.
+Hatley Castle is just as impressive on the exterior as Craigdarroch Castle, although not quite as ornate and fancy inside.
+Hatley Hatley Castle also has a highly recommended beautiful garden (although not so much in winter).

-TIP #2: Craigdarroch Castle is in a fancy residential neighbourhood.
+TIP #3: Craigdarroch Castle is in a fancy residential neighbourhood.
 Either before or after your visit to the castle, go for a stroll around the area.
-Located at 1401 Rockland Avenue, Government House is less than four blocks away and is the home to British Columbia’s Lieutenant Governor who is Queen Elizabeth’s representative to the province.
+Located at 1401 Rockland Avenue, Government House is less than four blocks away and home to British Columbia’s Lieutenant Governor who is Queen Elizabeth’s representative to the province.

-Government House is also a stately and castle-like structure that’s worth checking out.
-You can go inside that heritage building too, but only on guided tours on certain dates and at special designated times. the building is beautiful to look at on the outside any day though, and the grounds are pretty, open to the public and free.
+TIP #4: Government House is also a stately and castle-like structure that’s worth checking out.
+You can go inside that heritage building too, but only on guided tours on certain dates and at specially designated times.
+The building is beautiful to look at on the outside any day though, and the grounds are pretty, open to the public and free.

 Also for the safety of the building’s contents, backpacks must be left with the cashier or worn on the owner’s front.
 And finally, because of the narrow spaces, abundance of stairs, lack of an elevator and valuable hardwood floors, large baby carriers, strollers and walkers are also not permitted.

 For more information about the museum see the Castle‘s website.

 Other articles that might be of interest include the following: